KathleenScriver/how_to_computer/how_to_computer.md

 Shortcuts:
 - `cmd + spacebar`:
-  Opens spotlight so you can easily open apps by typing their names -`cmd + tab`: Allows you to tab or arrow through open applications
+  Opens spotlight so you can easily open apps by typing their names
+- `cmd + tab`: Allows you to tab or arrow through open applications
 - `system preferences -> desktop and screensaver -> hot corners`: Can set up so when you put your mouse in a corner, you can view your desktop, all applications, all open windows, start your screensaver, etc.